HeithemLejmi/DefensiveCoding/m3_method_input/README.md

 ![img](./img/false_conditions_number-validation.png)

 - This is another rule while validating number:
-  - if working on calculation methods, don't forget to add validators to avoid dividing by zer.
+  - if working on calculation methods, don't forget to add validators to avoid dividing by zero.

 ## String Validation